 - Remember the costs involved in your course.
 Acknowledge the financial costs associated with purchasing course texts, and choose texts that can be acquired in multiple ways (e.g., open-source, through the library, in multiple formats through the publisher) or allow students to use older editions to help ease the financial burden on economically strained students.
 See the Open Education Resources site and the most up-to-date information about Digital Course Materials with the ISU Book Store website.

-- Set deadlines for Canvas assignments so that students can still submit/complete after the due date, though you will mark them as late.
-Similarly, students can even complete quizzes in Canvas after a deadline (and you can also make exceptions for individual students).
+- Set deadlines so students can still submit/complete after the due date, though you may mark them as late.
+Similarly, students can complete quizzes in Canvas after a deadline (and you can also make exceptions for individual students).
 Both of these suggestions and more may be found in the setting up accommodations in Canvas guide.

 - Consider giving students one or two ‘free passes,’ particularly when you first get started with the virtual tools, and consider how much you want to dock them after that.
 Options: